Examinations and Grading

 The SCOL includes all law school grades, including F’s, in the calculation of a student’s cumulative GPA.
 Readmitted students who repeat the entire first year provide the only exception to this policy.
 For these students all grades will appear on the students’ transcripts, but only the grades the student earns after readmission will determine their cumulative grade point average for purposes of ranking.

-- Any student with a GPA of 3.0 or lower at the end of the first two (2) semesters of attendance at the SCOL must take Intermediate Legal Analysis (2L legal analysis course) in the first subsequent semester it is offered.
-Successful completion of this course is a requirement for graduation.
+- A student who is placed in the Bar Success Program after their second semester enrolled in law school must take Intermediate Legal Analysis in the first subsequent semester in which it is offered.
+Successful completion of the course is a requirement for graduation.

 Class Attendance and Examinations